What Is IOL Power Calculation?

 Optical Biometry

-To perform the calculation, the clinic relies on an Optical Biometer (utilizing Swept-Source OCT or Partial Coherence Interferometry laser technology) to measure the physical anatomy of the eye at a microscopic level.
-The key biometric variables are:
+To perform the calculation, the clinic relies on an Optical Biometer to measure the physical anatomy of the eye at a microscopic level.
+The key variables are:

-Axial Length (AL): The distance from the front of the cornea to the retina.
-Longer eyes are short-sighted and require lower power IOLs.
-Shorter eyes require higher power IOLs.
+The distance from the front of the cornea to the retina.
+Longer eyes are short-sighted (require lower power).
+Shorter eyes require higher power.

 Formulas and Algorithms